techno-verse/walmart-scraper/README.md

 Walmart offers a very broad selection of products, from breakfast cereals to gym equipment.
 We will ingest their product information and store it in our database.

-The product information we will scape is:
+The product information we will scrape is:

 *Product*